SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 ### Calculations and Enrichments
 Data can be calculated and enriched in the service.
 Poetry Slam Manager includes examples of different types of calculations: calculated elements, virtual elements, and calculations of stored and read-only attributes.
 - A [calculated element](https://cap.cloud.sap/docs/cds/cdl#calculated-elements) is calculated on the basis of other elements, for example, the *bookedSeats* of the PoetrySlam entity.
-It's not stored in the database, but calculated when requested from the user interface.
+It's not stored in the database but calculated when requested from the user interface.
 - An example of a calculation of a stored entity is the attribute *freeVisitorSeats*, which is calculated based on the visits that were created and booked.
 - A [virtual element](https://cap.cloud.sap/docs/cds/cdl#virtual-elements) is shown with the *statusCriticality* attribute, which is read-only and calculated after the read event of the PoetrySlam entity.